 The Aftermarket Takes Flight: Interest Grows in a Rapidly Changing Segment of the Aerospace Market

-While the current wave of aerospace M&A began with an intense focus on the manufacturing supply chains supporting the production of record commercial aircraft backlogs, the current phase is being defined by a shift in focus to the businesses that keep the world’s growing fleet in service.
+The current wave of aerospace M&A began with an intense focus on the manufacturing supply chains supporting the production of record commercial aircraft backlogs.
+Today, a shift in focus is underway, toward the businesses that keep the world’s growing fleet in service.

 In this article we share the full story on this and other trends observed by Harris Williams & Co.
 Aerospace, Defense & Government Services Managing Director Chris Rogers and Directors Doug Kinard and Chris Smith at the recent 2018 Aviation Week Maintenance, Repair and Overhaul (MRO) Americas convention.